StarksRepo/Active-Directory-Lab/README.md

 * Install and configure a domain controller using Active Directory.
 * Create and organize objects such as users and security groups using Active Directory.
 * Create and manage group policies (GPO) to perform the actions listed below:
-  * Restrict access to certain applications.
+  * Allow/Disallow access to certain applications.
-  * Restrict access to certain folders.
+  * Allow/Disallow access to certain folders.
   * Map set folders automatically.
   * Disable the download of executable files.
   * Set up day and time restrictions.